puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/macos.md

 ### getGroup(path) -> Groups[] | MacosError

-Return all local groups on macOS sysem.
+Return all local groups on macOS system.
 Can provide an optional alternative path to directory containing groups.
 Otherwise will use default path on system /var/db/dslocal/nodes/Default/groups